tkg61/Mail_to_aftership/README.md

   - 0 0 * * * python3 mail_import.py -c -d false

-Example Note: You could run search and cleanup at the same time but this would only work well if run once a day as you could potentially upload and cleanup numbers every time the script is run which could quickly consume your 50 free tracking numbers per month
+Example Note: You could run search and cleanup at the same time but this would only work well if run once a day as you could potentially upload and cleanup the same tracking numbers every time the script is run which could quickly consume your 50 free tracking numbers per month